joinquit3110/KhaBoom/content/circles/content.md

 ### The Area of a Circle

-But how do we actually calculate the area of a circle?
+But how do we actually find the area of a circle?
 Let’s try the same technique we used for [finding the area of quadrilaterals](/course/polyhedra/quadrilaterals): we cut the shape into multiple different parts, and then rearrange them into a different shape we already know the area of (e.g. a rectangle or a triangle).